aviggiano/redis-roaring/README.md

 ## Tests

-Run the `test.sh` script for unit tests and integration tests:
+Run the `test.sh` script for unit tests and integration tests.

 ## API